kiwidisco/kiwidisco/README.md

 ## Hey there! 👋

-I'm a 2nd year computer science student at Carleton University, with interests in Web Dev and ML.
+I'm a 2nd year computer science student at Carleton University, with interests in web development and data science.

 I'm currently looking for Summer / Fall 2025 internships.